 The Tanzania country collaboration includes Ifakara Health Institute, London School of Hygiene and Tropical Medicine, and the Institute for Global Health at the University of Manitoba.
 It aims to strengthen the analysis and synthesis of health data to inform national and local reviews of progress and performance in the context of the national health plans and Global Financing Facility (GFF) investment case for reproductive, maternal, newborn, child and adolescent health and nutrition.
-This project is conducted as part of the Countdown to 2030 / Africa Population Health & Research Centre effort in sub-Saharan Africa.

 The Tanzania Countdown collaboration includes Ifakara Health Institute, Ministry of Health, Community Development, Gender, Elderly and Children, London School of Hygiene and Tropical Medicine, and Institute for Global Health of the University of Manitoba.